 What does all this mean to you now?
 Well, in either scenario, if you envision you will need or want to buy a house or qualify for a loan soon, then now is the time to make that move.
 Regardless of which side wins, soon it will either become more difficult to acquire a loan, or the rates will go up on the loan you do acquire.

 Interest rates are also likely to remain the same throughout at least the end of the year if you were planning on purchasing a home in the near future.
 The chances are that no major legislation on housing will be passed during the first 100 days of the next presidency, so if you already in the process of purchasing a home or refinancing you will be able to continue with no short term surprises.

-Planning ahead for either scenario is best for you and your family.
+Planning ahead for either scenario is ideal for you and your family.
 Everyone at Fellowship Home Loans understands how confusing or stressful this kind of planning can be, and we encourage you to call and talk about your needs anytime you would like.
 Even if you’re not ready to purchase now, we can help you develop a plan that will make your financial future seem less daunting and unpredictable.

 This post is not meant to endorse either candidate.
 This post is neutral and intended only to discuss possible outcomes and their financial impact on you.
 Regardless, to protect and encourage democracy, you should always exercise your right to vote.

 Housing reform is not considered to be a top Democratic or Republican agenda at the moment because of the current health of the housing market, however leaders from both parties plan on addressing it within the next 18 months after the election.
 With all of the Presidential debates behind us, Election Day is Tuesday November 8th.
 Make sure you are registered and ready to vote, and then go vote!